Access to Benefits

 The Catholic and Jesuit identity of the University informs its policies and practices, including the organization and governance of student organizations.
 For this reason, the University has developed the Access to Benefits policy, which identifies benefits granted to student organizations, as well as the criteria that student organizations must meet in order to be granted these benefits.
 This policy strives to respect the multiple expectations of our community, honoring our commitment to a robust discourse about the wide-ranging, diverse ideas that form the basis for student interests and respecting the identity and traditions of Georgetown as a Catholic and Jesuit university.

 Granting of benefits through the Access to Benefits policy does not imply endorsement by Georgetown University, but rather identifies and articulates the resources which the organization is granted by the University, herein defined as “benefits.”
 Five Advisory Boards (Center for Social Justice Advisory Board for Student Organizations; Media Boards; Performing Arts Advisory Council; Student Activities Commission; and the Advisory Board for Club Sports) are charged with evaluating requests and making recommendations regarding whether new groups whose activities fall within their areas should be granted access to benefits pursuant to this policy.
 Each board includes student representation and is predicated on a charter or constitution that outlines its mission.
-The five boards are advisory to the Vice President of Student Affairs, who may accept or deny their recommendations.
+The five boards are advisory to the Vice President for Student Affairs, who may accept or deny their recommendations.

 There are other forms of student assembly that may be granted access to benefits from an entity separate from a student advisory board, such as a university department.
 For example, certain groups of students are granted access to benefits by a department when that university department that has unique knowledge of its activities.
-Hence, New Student Orientation is granted access to benefits only through the Center for Student Programs, and all varsity athletic teams have access to benefits only through the Department of Athletics.
-Organizations granted access to benefits by a university department are encouraged to abide by this policy and the Student Organization Standards, established by the Vice President of Student Affairs.
+Hence, New Student Orientation is granted access to benefits only through the Center for Student Engagement, and all varsity athletic teams have access to benefits only through the Department of Athletics.
+Organizations granted access to benefits by a university department are encouraged to abide by this policy and the Student Organization Standards, established by the Vice President for Student Affairs.

 Access to benefits is open to any groups which meet the following criteria: